 Tip: exploring wine country means the most small stores of all sorts double as wine shops… staffed with PASSIONATE local wine connoisseurs.
 If you’re serious about building your own wine collection, take time to chat with the shop owners and winemakers.
 You’ll no doubt find some great bottles to bring home.

 Of course there’s more to the Santa Maria Valley than wine and steak.
 There are farms and nature and great people.
 The town of Santa Maria has a really strong Mexican culture that comes with awesome hole-in-the-wall food stops as well as wonderful, friendly people everywhere.
 We met all kinds of people hiking out at the Oso Flaco Preserve just outside of town, all enjoying the dunes and beach and all ready to welcome us to their home.
+And the town of Guadalupe, CA was adorable and fun.
 Loved our three days here!

 There are lots of picturesque stops along a PCH road trip through the Central Coast, but Morro Bay is one of the prettiest.
 With Morro Rock and the sand dunes, it’s really unique and a must-stop.

 Morro Bay State Park was the perfect spot for kayaking.
 Renting kayaks at the Morro Bay State Park marina at the Kayak Shack to head out into the bay in search of sea otters is easy.
 Spotting otters is another story… but we did see sea lions, osprey and a pelican nesting ground.
-The wildlife was a hit with the kids and rivaled the excitement they found kayaking through the mangroves of Florida (check out our St Augustine outdoors adventures!)
+The wildlife was a hit with the kids and rivaled the excitement they found kayaking through the mangroves of Florida (check out our paddling site, Paddle Your State for ideas!)